5 Things I Wish I Knew Before Starting Medical School

 Dr. Jake Groenendyk is a native of Sioux Center, Iowa.
 He attended Covenant College in Lookout Mountain, Georgia, and graduated with a B.A. in Biology, followed by an M.D. from Washington University in St. Louis.
 He is now an internal medicine resident at Northwestern University, and in his free time enjoys reading, running, and cycling.

 Imagine that you’re officially done being a pre-med.

-You’ve survived all of your pre-med requisites, maintained your GPA, mastered the MCAT, polished off your personal statement (several times), submitted your AMCAS / AACOMAS, got your secondaries in on time, nailed the interview, and cried when you got the acceptance letter.
+You’ve survived all of your pre-med requisites, maintained your GPA, mastered the MCAT, polished off your personal statement (several times), submitted your AMCAS / AACOMAS, got your secondaries in on time, completed a physician shadowing program, nailed the interview, and cried when you got the acceptance letter.

 Bliss.
 You’re officially going to medical school.

 But, how long does that feeling of security last before you realize you know very little about what medical school is actually like?
 Pre-med seems like the hardest thing you have ever done, but then they say it pales in comparison to the firehose of information that is your first year of med school.